 ANU Theses & Rare Books (closed access)

 These items are available for use in the Menzies Library only.
-Requests to view this material can be submitted online or at the Information Desk before the collection times of 10.30am and 2.30pm Monday - Friday or 1.45pm Saturday.
+Requests to view this material can be submitted online or at the Information Desk.

 Microform reader scanner

-You can read, print, scan, email and save images to USB drive, CD or hard drive from microfilms and microfiche using the ScanPro digital scanner on Level 2.
-Additional microform reader/printers are located on Level 1.
+You can read, print, scan, email and save images to USB drive, CD or hard drive from microfilms and microfiche using the ScanPro digital scanner on Level 1.
+You can book to use this scanner using our online booking form.

 A limited number of lockers are available for students and are allocated at the beginning of the academic year.
 Conditions apply.
 For more information enquire at the Information Desk or phone 612 52005.